 The Humanities Institute’s graduate student programs provide scholars with vital support to pursue their research interests and engage in Humanities projects that prepare them for meaningful careers.

 THI helps graduate students throughout their academic programs, from the beginning of their PhD to the end of their dissertation.
 We reduce financial burdens and address social inequalities by offering additional resources to students who have been historically underrepresented in higher education.
 We help students navigate the university and plan for life beyond it with training and professional development, including our innovative Public Fellows program that allows students to explore the value of a Humanities Ph.D. for a range of careers.
 Our research fellowships give graduate students much-needed time and funding to pursue groundbreaking scholarship.
-Learn about our current and previous Fellows here.
+See our current and previous THI Fellows here.

 Keep reading to learn more about the different kinds of support THI offers for graduate students.
 More information can be found in each link.